March 2025

 The Capitalist Laws of Social Reproduction in the Planetary Social Factory

 Feminist political economy approaches centred on social reproduction provide us with an alternative framework to read the features and processes shaping capitalism and the global development process.
-Drawing from Social Reproduction Theory (SRT), Early Social Reproduction Approaches (ESRA) and Raced Social Reproduction Accounts of Slavery and Indenture, and inspired by feminist legal approaches to reproductive justice (Kotiswaran, 2023), this talk sketches the contours of a global feminist political economy framework able to capture various key features of contemporary capitalism, including its extractive reproductive architecture (Fraser, 2017), the centrality of reproductive work to all forms of exploitation (Mies, 1986; Federici, 2004), and the drive towards the regeneration of multiple surplus populations (Mezzadri, 2022).
+Drawing from Social Reproduction Theory (SRT), Early Social Reproduction Approaches (ESRA) and Raced Social Reproduction Accounts of Slavery and Indenture, and inspired by feminist legal approaches to reproductive justice, this talk sketches the contours of a global feminist political economy framework able to capture various key features of contemporary capitalism, including its extractive reproductive architecture, the centrality of reproductive work to all forms of exploitation, and the drive towards the regeneration of multiple surplus populations.
 The talk reflects on some of the legal implications of this framework, in the realms of social provisions, labour, and reparations.

 Find out more on their event details page (external site).